syne-tune/syne-tune/docs/source/tutorials/benchmarking/bm_simulator.rst

 Specifying Extra Arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-As noted above, you can define extra command line arguments for your experiment
+In many cases, you will want to run different methods using their default
+arguments, or only change them as part of the definition in ``baselines.py``.
+But sometimes, it can be useful to be able to set options via extra command line
+arguments.
+This can be done via ``extra_args`` and ``map_extra_args``, which are
-via ``extra_args`` and ``map_extra_args``.
-This is typically used in order to be
+typically used in order to be able to configure scheduler arguments for certain
-able to configure scheduler arguments for certain methods.
-But in principle, any
+methods.
+But in principle, any argument of
-argument of :class:`~benchmarking.commons.baselines.MethodArguments` can be
+:class:`~benchmarking.commons.baselines.MethodArguments` can be modified.
+Here,
-modified.
-Here, ``extra_args`` is simply extending arguments to the command
+``extra_args`` is simply extending arguments to the command line parser, where the
-line parser, where the ``name`` field contains the name of the option without
+``name`` field contains the name of the option without any leading "-".
-any leading "-". ``map_extra_args`` has the signature
+``map_extra_args`` has the signature

 .. code-block:: python